Linaro/website/_posts/current/blog/2022-05-19-mhi-bus-for-endpoint-devices-upstreamed-to-linux-kernel.md

 {% include image.html path="/assets/images/content/mhi-endpoint-stack.png" alt="MHI Endport Stack" %}

 As the figure illustrates, the MHI EP stack sits in between the MHI EP controller driver and MHI EP client drivers.
-The MHI EP controller driver modelled as a [PCI Endpoint Function driver](https://www.kernel.org/doc/html/latest/PCI/endpoint/index.html) (PCI EPF) registers itself as "***mhi_ep<N>***" device with the MHI EP stack and handles all the interactions with the underlying bus like PCIe.
+The MHI EP controller driver modelled as a [PCI Endpoint Function driver](https://www.kernel.org/doc/html/latest/PCI/endpoint/index.html) (PCI
+EPF) registers itself as **mhi_epN** device with the MHI EP stack and handles all the interactions with the underlying bus like PCIe.
 It takes care of operations such as enumeration, MSI generation, event handling, and read/write to the host memory.

-On the other hand, the MHI EP client drivers like QRTR, IPA, WWAN, etc,... register themselves as "***IPCR, IP_HW0, QMI***" devices with the MHI EP stack and take care of transmitting the protocol specific packets between the host and the baseband processor.
+On the other hand, the MHI EP client drivers like QRTR, IPA, WWAN, etc,... register themselves as **IPCR, IP_HW0, QMI** devices with the MHI EP stack and take care of transmitting the protocol specific packets between the host and the baseband processor.

 ## Internal Address Translation Unit (iATU)